wowshawnhack/VMLab/README.md

 # VMLab
 Deployed Windows 10 VM in Azure, used Event Viewer, Log Analytics, and Microsoft Sentinel to analyze logs and build attack map.
-Courtsey of Josh Madakor.
+Courtesy of Josh Madakor.
 # Azure Honeypot & Log Analysis Lab

 This project demonstrates the creation of a honeypot using a Windows 10 Virtual Machine in Microsoft Azure, followed by log collection, analysis, and visualization using Event Viewer, Log Analytics Workspace, and Microsoft Sentinel.